zef-dev/convoworks-gpt/README.md

 For use cases and more details on how system messages can be integrated with the Chat Completion API v2, refer to the associated component documentation.

+### Conversation Messages

+The Conversation Messages element plays a pivotal role in handling conversations with the **GPT Chat Completion API v2**.
+It manages the storage and provision of the entire conversation that needs to be sent to the API.
+This ensures that the context and flow of the conversation remain intact during API interactions.

+**Messages**

+This component accepts an expression that evaluates to the array of conversation messages.
+These messages are the chronological transcript of the conversation, which is essential to maintain context and continuity in AI interactions.

+---

+For more details on how to properly set up and manage conversation messages with the GPT Chat Completion API v2, refer to the associated component documentation.

 > Written with [StackEdit](https://stackedit.io/).